John Heffern, Water Plant Operator firstname.lastname@example.org

 The Joint Annual Report and Storm Water Management Program Plan (SWMPP) are both for the public to read and is available at www.stormwateralbanycounty.org.

 A requirement of all regulated “MS4” municipalities, including the Village of Green Island, is the submission of an Annual Report to the New York State Department of Environmental Conservation due in FINAL form by June 1.
 As stated in SPDES Permit No. GP-0-10-002, Part V. C. 2 and referenced in the MS4 Annual Report Form, “MS4s” may submit a Joint Annual Report provided they have a legally binding agreement with other regulated “MS4s”.
 Effective October 15, 2008, twelve “MS4s” in Albany County formed via an Intermunicipal Agreement (IMA) the Stormwater Coalition of Albany County.
 In July, 2009 the State University of New York (SUNY Uptown Campus) joined the Stormwater Coalition and as a University partner entered into a legally binding agreement which listed as one of the shared activities the preparation of a Joint Annual Report.
-As a consequence of these two legal agreements, thirteen regulated “MS4s” in Albany County can submit a Joint Annual Report.
-Sean Ward (Green Island) had been the uncompensated Chairman of the Board of the Coalition since its inception until recently when he stepped down and John Dzialo from the Town of Colonie assumed leadership.
-For this reporting period (March 10, 2015 to March 9, 2016) the Stormwater Coalition is submitting a Joint Annual Report (Option 3) such that activities pertaining to Minimum Control Measures 1 and 2 (Public Education and Public Participation) have been recorded for each “MS4”, but submitted as aggregate totals.
+As a consequence of these two legal agreements which have since been renewed by all of the communities, thirteen regulated “MS4s” in Albany County can submit a Joint Annual Report.
+Sean Ward (Green Island) had been the uncompensated Chairman of the Board of the Coalition since its inception until he stepped down in 2016 and John Dzialo from the Town of Colonie assumed leadership.
+Sean is still a member of the Board of Directors representing Green Island.
+For this reporting period (March 10, 2016 to March 9, 2017) the Stormwater Coalition is submitting a Joint Annual Report (Option 3) such that activities pertaining to Minimum Control Measures 1 and 2 (Public Education and Public Participation) have been recorded for each “MS4”, but submitted as aggregate totals.
 Information pertaining to Minimum Control Measures 3, 4, 5, and 6 (Illicit Discharge Detection and Elimination; Pre and Post Construction Stormwater Management; and Municipal Good Housekeeping) is submitted individually.
 The entire document is submitted under one Cover Page, followed by Municipal Compliance Certification (MCC) Forms for each “MS4”, followed by joint information (Water Quality Trends; MCM1; MCM2), followed by individual “MS4” information pertaining to Minimum Control Measures 3, 4, 5, and 6.
 The following MS4/municipalities are participating in this report and in parenthesis is their SPDES permit number:

 Village of Green Island (NYR20A377)